temporalio/documentation/docs/typescript/troubleshooting.md

 98602 segmentation fault  npm start
 ```

-This comes from running the wrong Node.js version.
+This comes from running the wrong Node version.
 This SDK explicitly only supports Node 14.x, or Node 16.4.1+ (not Node 14.0 to 16.4).

 If you switch Node versions and now your Workers don't even run because of errors that look like this: